How to Enable/Disable Windows Boot Manager in Windows 11/10

 Step 2.
 Select the files you want to recover

 When the scanning has finished, select the deleted files you want to recover.
 You can click on the filter to display only the file types you want.
-If you remember the file name, you can also search in the "Search files or folders" box, which is the fastest way to find the target file.
+If you remember the file name, you can also search in the search box, which is the fastest way to find the target file.

 Choose recoverable files